Requests¶

 It is possible to read query and route parameters from an instance of

-.
-The example below shows how query string, route parameters, and
+request.
+The example below shows how the query string, route parameters, and

 request headers can be read from the request: